 1. Preheat oven to 180°C / 350°F. Gently melt the butter and cocoa over low heat on the stove.
 Add the brown sugar and keep heating gently and stir it til its all one melty chocolatey mess.

 2. Remove from heat and stir in the egg and vanilla essence til it all looks smooth and glossy.

 3. Gradually add in the flour.
-Stir it up to buggery and taste numerous times to make sure it’s okay.
+Stir it up to buggery and taste to make sure it’s okay.

 4. Taste again, just to be sure.

-7. Gather teaspoons and flatmates around pot and scrape up every last drop of batter.
-Use fingers and/or tongues if you’re bunch of savages (we were).
+7. While baking, gather teaspoons and flatmates around pot and scrape up every last drop of batter.
+Use fingers if you’re bunch of savages (we were).

 8. Get too impatient to wait and remove from oven after about 20 minutes.
-The top of the brownie should be slightly firm but when you poke it with your finger it should still be nice and gooey underneath.
+I like it when the top of the brownie is firm but when you poke it with your finger it’s still quite squidgy underneath.

 9. Wait about 15 seconds for it to cool then eat.
-Also works well as a poor-mans mud cake for dessert with some strawberries and cream.
+Also works well as a bargain molten chocolate cake for dessert when served with some fresh strawberries and softly whipped cream.